 The Atlas of Improbable Places, a collaboration with the cartographer Alan Horsfield and specially commissioned by the publisher Aurum, appeared in September 2016 and was saluted by Monocle magazine for ‘making the world feel bigger.’
 A sequel of sorts, Atlas of the Unexpected, was published by the White Lion imprint in 2018.

-Following on from the anthologies Being a Writer, co-compiled with the novelist Helen Gordon, and Our History of the 20th Century: As Told in Diaries, Journals and Letters published in 2017 by Aurum and Michael O’Mara Books, respectively, my most recent publications are Letters to Change the World: From Pankhurst to Orwell issued by Ebury Press in September 2018 and Bus Fare: Collected Writing on London’s Most Loved Means of Transport, co-edited with Joe Kerr, issued by AA Publishing in October 2018.
+Following on from the anthologies Being a Writer, co-compiled with the novelist Helen Gordon, and Our History of the 20th Century: As Told in Diaries, Journals and Letters published in 2017 by Aurum and Michael O’Mara Books, respectively, my most recent publications are Letters to Change the World: From Pankhurst to Martin Luther King, Jr issued by Ebury Press in September 2018 (and in a revised paperback edition in July 2021) and Bus Fare: Collected Writing on London’s Most Loved Means of Transport, co-edited with Joe Kerr, issued by AA Publishing in October 2018.

 Atlas of Vanishing Places was published by White Lion in September 2019 and was the winner of the DK Eyewitness Illustrated Book of the Year in the Edward Stanford Travel Writing Awards 2020.